 And the Spirit giveth light to every man that cometh into the world; and the Spirit enlighteneth every man through the world, that hearkeneth to the voice of the Spirit.
 D&C 84:46

 Curiosity for Truth brings joy

-We fear what we do not understand, and fears keep us imprisoned.
-When we develop a curiosity for truth it leads to acquiring intelligence that should make us feel excited and grateful.
-The following scripture reminds us truth should appeal to the heart and mind:
+You fear what you do not understand, and fears keep you imprisoned.
+When you develop a curiosity for truth it leads to acquiring intelligence that should make you feel excited and grateful.
+The following words are a reminder that truth shall appeal to the heart and mind:

 It should bring joy.
 “Verily, verily, I say unto you, I will impart unto you of my Spirit, which shall enlighten your mind, which shall fill your soul with joy;” D&C 11:13